eminetto/eltonminetto.net/content/post/2023-12-11-running-webassembly-in-go.en.md

 This post is the second part of a series about WebAssembly and Go.
 In the [first post](https://eltonminetto.dev/en/post/2023-11-17-webassembly-using-go-code-in-the-browser/), we saw how to run Go code in a web browser.
 In this one, we will import a WebAssembly function and run it in a Go application.

 The first step was to create a function in WebAssembly, and in this case, I took the opportunity to test something in Rust, a language I plan to learn in 2024.
 To do this, I followed the step-by-step instructions on [Wasm By Example](https://wasmbyexample.dev/examples/hello-world/hello-world.rust.en-us.html).
-You will have a file to import into your Golang project at the end of the steps.
+You will have a file to import into your Go project at the end of the steps.
 The file I generated was `wasmpoc_wasm_in_go_bg.wasm`.

-The next step is to create a Golang project and run our `wasm` file with some `runtime`.
+The next step is to create a Go project and run our `wasm` file with some `runtime`.
 For this, I chose [wasmer-go](https://github.com/wasmerio/wasmer-go).

 What I did was: